Drifters Season 2: What To Expect From The Sequel? - World Top Trend

 A unique quality of the anime is that the characters in the show are.

 We can expect the majority of our characters to return to the show.
-So it comprises Shimazu Toyohisa, Nobunaga Oda, Yoichi Suketaka Nasu, Hannibal Barca, Scipio Africanus, Butch Cassidy
+So it comprises Shimazu Toyohisa, Nobunaga Oda, Yoichi Suketaka Nasu, Hannibal Barca, Scipio Africanus, Butch Cassidys.

 Naoshi Kanno and Tamon Yamaguchi.
 Let us wait.